the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Enable the month view cache by default on new installations [74867]
 * Fix - External links to Google maps changed from http to https [74930]
 * Fix - Links to WordPress.org changed from http to https [72273]
+* Fix - Correct the value for days of the week abbreviation (thanks @mmmmartin03 for the report) [75379]

 = [4.4.4] 2017-03-08 =